 At Loyola, Nystrom teaches Southern History, Civil War and Reconstruction, New Orleans History, Foodways, Documentary and Oral History, and the Historiography seminar.
 He also regularly teaches in Loyola’s innovative interdisciplinary First Year Seminar program, most recently offering a course titled “History on the New Orleans Landscape.”
-He is the director of the Center for the Study of New Orleans and the founder of the Crescent City Connections interview series.
-He is also the director of the Documentary and Oral History Studio, which he founded as a unit of the History Department in 2012.
+He is the founding director of of the Documentary and Oral History Studio, which he founded as a unit of the History Department in 2012.
 As director, he has overseen the collection of over 100 hours of filmed and transcribed interviews with subjects ranging from restaurateurs, independent musicians, longshoremen, significant political and cultural figures in New Orleans, and numerous other individuals from a broad spectrum of society.
+From 2012 to 2019 he was the director of Loyola’s Center for the Study of New Orleans.

 Nystrom lives in Uptown New Orleans with his wife and two young sons, an irrepressible German shorthaired pointer, and a surprisingly nice yellow cat.